+Figure 7: Assigning IAM Permissions to the User Account

 I gave this user PowerUser IAM privileges.
-If you wish you can lock it down further.
+If you wish, you can lock it down further.

-For More info on IAM roles please see this link http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html
+For more information about IAM roles, see IAM Roles for Amazon EC2 in the Amazon EC2 documentation.

 Step 4.
-Licensing Ansible Tower
+Get a Trial License for Ansible Tower

-Navigate to the IP or host name of your Ansible tower.
+Navigate to the IP or host name of Ansible Tower in your Amazon VPC.

-Note: The ipaddress can be found in the output section of the Ec2Stack or in the Ec2 console
+Note You can find the IP address for Ansible Tower on the Outputs tab of the Ec2Stack or in the Amazon Ec2 console.